sarahcrowle/wine-android-build/README.md

 ## Recommended (known working) Wine commit hash/version combos
 - "4336ed0b84b3dd3097bbbbf8e4b9de2e4d444ad7 6.4" - Wine 6.4 release version
     * You can safely ignore the wine-android-configure patch failure.
-That part of configure.ac is irrelevant in this old version.
+That part of configure.ac is irrelevant in this old version, since the Makefile.in patch covers that change.
+- "86eaf7eeb2603d1b13d18e3fe71a615e1ee14cee 7.0-rc5" - Wine 7.0-rc5 release candidate
+    * You can safely ignore the wine-android-makefile-in patch failure.
+That part of Makefile.in is irrelevant in this old version, since the configure.ac patch covers that change.

 ## Interesting notes (aka the WTF section)

-- At the moment, Wine must be built using a REALLY old NDK. (r15c to be exact).
-This is because of the new "unified headers" stuff that got deprecated not long after that version.
+- ~~At the moment, Wine must be built using a REALLY old NDK. (r15c to be exact).
+This is because of the new "unified headers" stuff that got deprecated not long after that version.~~ Fixed 2022/01/13
-- You can't use an x86 build on an x86_64 device (this one is not REALLY all that bad, but it's annoying nonetheless)
+- ~~You can't use an x86 build on an x86_64 device (this one is not REALLY all that bad, but it's annoying nonetheless)~~ Was never a problem lol
-- You can't build Wine with GCC 4.9.x anymore.
+- ~~You can't build Wine with GCC 4.9.x anymore.
 GCC 4.9.x is also the default for this ancient NDK.
-Thank god `clang` is still here in this version.
+Thank god `clang` is still here in this version.~~ Fixed 2022/01/13
 - The `./configure` script is broken for Android.
 The build won't work because it looks for the APK in the wrong place.
 Then how do they build the Android version upstream!?
 - The `build.gradle` script is also broken.
 The build won't work because jCenter doesn't exist.
 It also uses some super ancient versions of all the packages, which